-- 2.1 The Nominating and Corporate Governance Committee recommends membership of the Committee and the members are appointed by the Board. - 2.2 The Committee should comprise a minimum of two Non-Executive Directors. - 2.3 The chairman of the Committee is appointed by the Board, and may not be a former Executive Director. - 2.4 The Committee appoints a secretary of the Committee.
+- 2.1 The Nominating and Corporate Governance Committee recommends membership of the Committee and the members are appointed by the Board. - 2.2 The Committee should comprise α minimum of two Non-Executive Directors. - 2.3 The chair of the Committee is appointed by the Board and may not be a former Executive Director. - 2.4 The Committee appoints a secretary of the Committee.

-- 3.1 Meetings are held at least four times a year, and on such other occasions as the chairman of the Committee considers appropriate. - 3.2 Meetings are convened by written notice served on each of the members by the secretary of the Committee. - 3.3 All members of the Committee are expected to attend each - 3.4 The quorum for meetings is two Non-Executive Directors. - 3.5 Meetings of the Committee are attended by the Chief Research & Development Officer and the Chief Sustainability Officer. - 3.6 At the invitation of the Committee, others, including the Chief Legal Officer and Group Secretary, the Chief Business Integrity Officer, the Chief Auditor, the Global Head of - 3.7 Communications & Corporate Affairs and other Directors, executives and employees may attend Committee meeting. - 3.8 All or any members of the Committee may participate in a meeting by telephone or any digital link.
-A person so participating is deemed to be present in person at the meeting and shall be counted in a quorum accordingly. - 3.9 Formal decisions are passed by a simple majority vote, with the Chairman of the Committee holding a casting vote. - 3.10 Clause 2.7 of Unilever's Board rules applies to meetings of the Committee - 3.11 The secretary of the Committee is responsible, in conjunction with the chairman of the Committee, for compiling and circulating the agenda and papers for the meeting.
+- 3.1 Meetings are held at least four times a year, and on such other occasions as the chair of the Committee considers appropriate. - 3.2 Meetings are convened by written notice served on each of the members by the secretary of the Committee. - 3.3 All members of the Committee are expected to attend each meeting. - 3.4 The quorum for meetings is two Non-Executive Directors. - 3.5 Meetings of the Committee are attended by the Chief Research & Development Officer and the Chief Sustainability Officer. - 3.6 At the invitation of the Committee, others, including the Chief Legal Officer and Group Secretary, the Chief Business Integrity Officer, the Chief Auditor, the Global Head of Communications & Corporate Affairs and other Directors, Senior Corporate Executives and employees may attend Committee meetings. - 3.7 All or any members of the Committee may participate in a meeting by telephone or any digital link.
+A person so participating is deemed to be present in person at the meeting and shall be counted in a quorum accordingly. - 3.8 Formal decisions are passed by a simple majority vote, with the chair of the Committee holding a casting vote. - 3.9 Clause 2.7 of Unilever's Board rules applies to meetings of the Committee. - 3.10 The secretary of the Committee is responsible, in conjunction with the chair of the Committee, for compiling and circulating the agenda and papers for the meeting.
 The secretary of the Committee is also responsible for liaising with the Unilever Leadership Executive to ensure that all papers, reports etc. required by the Committee are forwarded to the Committee in a timely manner.

-4.1 The Committee has responsibility for the oversight of Unilever's conduct with regard to its corporate and societal obligations, its reputation as a responsible corporate citizen and its culture.
-This shall include, but is not limited to the following matters, with a view to bringing any relevant issues to the attention of the Board or Senior Corporate Executives, and making recommendations relating to any of these issues:

-- 4.1.1 identifying and reviewing those external developments which are likely to have significant influence upon Unilever's reputation and/or its ability to conduct its business appropriately as a good corporate citizen, including developments in the fields of government relations, best corporate practice, the views and programmes of particular interest groups, academia and other opinion formers and issues of growing importance to the general public; - 4.1.2 acting as a sounding board and providing guidance and recommendations to the business on how best to handle both internal issues raised by the Unilever Leadership Executive and those external developments identified in clause 4.1 of these terms of reference; - 4.1.3 reviewing and recommending changes as appropriate to
+- 4.1 The Committee has responsibility for the oversight of Unilever's conduct with regard to its corporate and societal obligations and its reputation as a responsible company.
+This shall include, but is not limited to the following matters, with a view to bringing any relevant issues to the attention of the Board or Senior Corporate Executives, and making recommendations relating to any of these issues: - 4.1.1 providing governance and oversight on key areas of corporate reputation, focusing on overall reputational issues and risks management, including but not limited to litigation, sustainability, business integrity, health, safety and well-being; - 4.1.2 acting as a sounding board and providing guidance and recommendations to the business on how best to handle both internal issues raised by the Unilever Leadership Executive and those external developments identified in clause 4.1 of these terms of reference; and - 4.1.3 reviewing and recommending changes as appropriate to the Code of Business Principles.